 Most teardrop campers do not have a bathroom so you will want one close in case you need to use the facilities in the middle of the night.

 I never thought this would be an issue.
 I never wake up in the middle of the night at home, so why should camping be any different?
-But for some reason, every time we camp, I wake up in the middle of the night having to go to the bathroom.
+But for some reason, every time we camp, I wake up in the middle of the night having to go to the bathroom, despite having a great teardrop trailer mattress.
 I think it may be that I get cold due to having the fan on our AC unit blowing to get ventilation in the small sleeping place.

 Whatever the reason for my waking up, a midnight walk to the bathroom in the dark is not fun!
 We didn’t bother to get a spot close to the bathroom when we stayed at the campground near Niagara Falls and regretted it.